 Cliveden green walking trail

-Cliveden, Taplow, Maidenhead, Buckinghamshire, SL6 0JARoute details and mapDownload as a print friendly PDF
+Cliveden, Taplow, Maidenhead, Buckinghamshire, SL6 0HJRoute details and mapDownload as a print friendly PDF

-Overlooking the River Thames, Cliveden's spectacular country estate is open daily for most of the year.
-On this short stroll you'll explore the woodlands, discovering a former owner of the estate as well as glorious views of the surrounding countryside that are only available on foot.
+Overlooking the River Thames, Cliveden's woodlands are open daily for most of the year.
+On this short stroll you'll discover a former owner of the estate as well as glorious views of the surrounding countryside that are only available on foot.

 - Bus stop